David Remfry

 David Remfry MBE RA RWS (born 1942 in Worthing, England) is a British painter and curator.
-He was the Eranda Professor of Drawing at the Royal Academy Schools from 2016 - 2018 and a Judge for the Royal Academy of Arts Charles Wollaston Award 2021.
-In 2023 he will Coordinate the Royal Academy of Arts Summer Exhibition.
+He served as the Eranda Professor of Drawing at the Royal Academy Schools from 2016 to 2018 and as a competition judge for the Royal Academy of Arts Charles Wollaston Award in 2021.
+In 2023 he coordinated the Royal Academy of Arts Summer Exhibition.
 A retrospective of Remfry’s work, curated by Dr Gerardine Mulcahy-Parker, is planned for 2025 at Beverley Art Gallery, East Riding.

 Career

 Remfry moved to Hull aged five and attended Hull College of Art from 1959 to 1964 before moving to London.
 His first solo show was in London at the Grafton Gallery in 1973 and in the United States at the Ankrum Gallery, Los Angeles in 1980.
 He has exhibited since then at galleries in London, Holland, New York, Los Angeles and Florida.
 In 2002 Alanna Heiss curated a show of his work at MoMA PS1, New York.
-Other exhibitions include the Boca Raton Museum of Art, 1999 and 2002 Butler Institute of American Art, 2003, Ohio, and the Museum of Art, DeLand, 2017 Orlando.
+Other exhibitions include the Boca Raton Museum of Art, 1999 and 2002 Butler Institute of American Art, 2003, Ohio, and the Museum of Art - DeLand, 2017 Orlando.

-Solo museum shows in the UK include the Usher Gallery, Lincoln (2023), Rugby Art Gallery and Museum, Rugby (2023), The Lightbox, Woking (2020-21), Pallant House Gallery, Chichester (2015), the Fitzwilliam Museum, Cambridge (2005), Ferens Art Gallery, Hull, (1975 and 2005), Middlesbrough Art Gallery, the National Portrait Gallery (1992) and the Victoria and Albert Museum, London (2003).
+Solo museum shows in the UK include the Usher Gallery, Lincoln (2023), Rugby Art Gallery and Museum, Rugby (2023), the inaugural exhibition at the new Royal Watercolour Society Gallery in Whitcomb Street, London (2022), The Lightbox, Woking (2020-21), Pallant House Gallery, Chichester (2015), the Fitzwilliam Museum, Cambridge (2005), Ferens Art Gallery, Hull, (1975 and 2005), Middlesbrough Art Gallery, the National Portrait Gallery (1992) and the Victoria and Albert Museum, London (2003).
 The National Portrait Gallery commissioned Remfry to paint Sir John Gielgud in 1981 and also acquired his watercolor of Jean Muir.